 - Kuznetsov, Victor - track and field events.

-Present day city is Ukrainian show making center.
+Present day Brovary is a center of Ukrainian show making.
 It also plays an important role in developing of Ukrainian sport activity.

-Water park “Terminal”.
+“Terminal” Water Park.
 It is the only water park in Ukraine with a transparent sliding roof.
 On 4 floors of the complex there are 5 swimming pools, jacuzzi, SPA-area, saunas, 9 water slides, a large children’s area, bars and restaurants, recreational areas.

 Kyiv Street, 316.
 Opening hours: 10:00-22:00 (Friday, Saturday - 23:00).

-Local history museum.
+The Museum of Local History.
 The museum is housed in a modern building in the center of the city.
-In six exhibition halls there are the collections about the nature of the region, its history and ethnography.
-Historical and archaeological exhibition tells in particular about the time of Cossacks, and poet Taras Shevchenko.
+In six exhibition halls, collections about the nature of the region, its history and ethnography are presented.
+Historical and archaeological exhibition is devoted to the times of the Cossacks and Taras Shevchenko.

 Gagarin Street, 6.
 Opening hours: 8:00-17:00 (break - 12:00-13:00), days off - Monday, Tuesday.

-Church of the Nativity of the Virgin.
-The wooden church was built in 1827 on the site of the old Cossack church.
+The Church of the Nativity of the Virgin.
+This wooden church was built in 1827 on the site of the old Cossack church.
 In 1861, the bell tower was added to the architectural ensemble.
 In 1880, the church was reconstructed.

 During the Soviet regime, the church remained active for a long time and was closed only in 1960.
 In 1988, the church was opened again.
 Brovary district, Gogolev village.

 Hotel “Landhouse”.
 It is a modern hotel of entertainment center “Terminal”.
 Kyiv Street, 316.
 Contact phones: +380 44 200 13 34, +380 44 200 13 35.